Xovee/cs-conf-stats/If-You-Know.md

 ## ICWSM

+- ICWSM 2026 full-paper submission count.
+The official proceedings contain 154 full papers, but only describe the acceptance rate as approximately 20%.
-- ICWSM 2021-now.
+- ICWSM 2021-2025.
 Full papers use multiple submission cycles and revise-and-resubmit decisions that can cross conference years; we need exact yearly submission and acceptance counts using a consistent definition.
 For 2024, the proceedings suggest 138 full-length papers and state an approximately 20% acceptance rate (roughly 690 submissions), but no exact submission count is available.
 - ICWSM 2011
 - Before 2010